ROCm-LS/monai/docs/reference/support-limitations.rst

 - Model Zoo with pretrained models

-  - Provides access to a wide collection of pretrained models from the `MONAI Model Zoo <https://monai.io/model-zoo.html#/>`_, which is a hub for researchers and data scientists to share, discover, and deploy the latest models from across the biomedical imaging community.
+  - Provides access to a wide collection of pretrained models from the `MONAI Model Zoo <https://monai.io/model-zoo.html#/>`_, ready for fine-tuning on custom datasets.

   - Facilitates utilizing the `MONAI Bundle format <https://docs.monai.io/en/latest/bundle_intro.html>`_ to easily `get started <https://github.com/Project-MONAI/tutorials/tree/main/model_zoo>`_ on building workflows or integrating new models into your projects.

-  - Provides seamless compatibility with the vast majority of models in the Model Zoo, helping both researchers and clinicians to accelerate state-of-the-art AI pipelines directly on AMD Instinct GPUs.

-  - Requires minimal setup as segmentation, detection, and classification models including 2D and 3D workflows run out of the box.
+  For more information on Model Zoo, see :ref:`model-zoo`.

 Limitations
 ------------

-- MONAI for AMD ROCm only supports features from amd-cupy > 13.5.1 and hipCIM >= 1.0.00.
+- MONAI for AMD ROCm only supports features from amd-cupy later than 13.5.1 and hipCIM 1.0.00 and later.

 - There is no support for:

   - GPU direct storage (KvikIO, cuFile).

   - rocTX tracing.